pen-lang/pen/doc/content/references/language/modules.md

 ## Overview

-- In Pen, each source file composes a module.
+- Each source file composes a module.
 - Modules contain their functions and types.
 - They are exported to and imported from other modules.